ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		allowedContent: 'p'	// Only paragraphs will be accepted.
 	});

 You may notice that many features like formatting buttons, text alignment and many others are gone; they discover that the content they produce (`<strong>`, `text-align`, etc.) is invalid within this configuration environment.
-All except **Abbreviation** button, which, in fact, also makes no longer sense because user configuration overwrites any rules
+All except the **Abbreviation** button, which, in fact, also makes no longer sense because user configuration overwrites any rules
 [automatically added](#!/guide/plugin_sdk_integration_with_acf-section-2) by the feature.

-By specifying {@link CKEDITOR.feature#property-requiredContent requiredContent} property in a command definition, we make sure that **Abbreviation** plugin will adaptively adjust to filtering rules set by the user:
+By specifying {@link CKEDITOR.feature#property-requiredContent requiredContent} property in a command definition, we make sure that **Abbreviation** button will adaptively adjust to filtering rules set by the user:

 	new CKEDITOR.dialogCommand( 'abbrDialog', {